 A Museum of Motherhood – What’s That?

-Did you know you could study motherhood right here in Florida?
+Did you know you could study motherhood right here in Florida at the Museum of Motherhood?

 When it came time for the mother of Tampa Bay Buccaneers football player Ali Marpet to make a big move, she wanted to be nearer to her sons.
 For Martha Joy Rose (she goes by “Joy”), Ali, and his brother Brody Marpet (who is part of a new startup called Gaspar’s Rum in Ybor City), family comes first.